tssga-arch/myotc/README.rst

 Environment variables
 ---------------------

+Configuration can be done by defining the following environment variables:

 - ``CLOUD`` : cloud to connect to (as defined by config file), defaults to ``otc``.
 - ``SID`` : SID for environment
 - ``PUBLIC_DNS_ZONE`` : Public DNS domain in OTC to update